 - Appeals must be made in writing to the CEO of ASWB at the association’s current address.

-- Appeals must include the nonrefundable administrative appeal fee.
-See Fee Sheet for more details.
+Appeals must include the nonrefundable administrative appeal fee.
+See the fee sheet for more details.

 - After ASWB grants approval, the provider must comply with ACE standards to stay in good standing.

 - Each ACE provider must complete and submit a provider agreement when initially applying and at every renewal.

 - Providers who are found to be out of compliance with ACE standards and are unable to come into compliance within the designated time frame will be determined to be non-compliant and will be subject to adverse action by ASWB ACE.
 The specifics of the adverse action are determined on a case-by-case basis and may include probation, suspension, or revocation of the ACE provider approval.

 - When a provider is found to be out of compliance with ACE standards, ASWB ACE will send a written report or statement that details why the provider has been found to be out of compliance, what actions ASWB ACE is taking, what the provider must do to come into compliance if ASWB ACE allows, and the deadline for completing required actions.

 When applying to become an ACE provider, applicants must submit a different course sample for each delivery format in which the organization is seeking approval.
 All course materials must be mocked up to meet current ACE standards.
 Examples of mocked up materials and a course material requirements checklist can be found in the appendix of the ACE Handbook.